conan-io/docs/reference/config_files/profiles.rst

      [settings]
      build_type = {{ vars.a }}

+  When including or importing other files using relative paths, the Jinja renderer uses the base path of the current profile file as the first location to look for.
+If this search fails, the Jinja renderer will also start looking in the Conan home profiles folder (typically in ``<userhome>/.conan2/profiles``).

 - Any other feature supported by *jinja2* is possible: for loops, if-else, etc. This would be useful to define custom per-package settings or options for multiple packages in a large dependency graph.